 Are you feeling perplexed about the benefits of live chat for business?
 If your brand has survived for this long on good old-fashioned emails and phone calls, why rock the boat?

 It's no great secret that we live in a world of the here and now.
-Our patience is more fragile as it's ever been, our attention span constantly being dragged left, right and anywhere but centre.
+Patience is more fragile than ever, and attention spans are constantly shifting between left, right, and centre.
 In fact, while I wrote this, an office argument broke out around which is harder, skiing or snowboarding...
 I was thoroughly distracted.

 We want gratification for our actions and we want it now.
-Response rate has to be super-sonic, delivery must be immaculate and customer service needs to be the answer to all our problems.
+Response rates have to be super-sonic, delivery must be immaculate, and customer service needs to be the answer to all our problems.